redstone99/hass-alert2/README.md

         [Throttling ends] Alert2 kitchen_door_open: fired 10x (most recently 15m ago): turned off 19s ago after being on for 3m

+### Alert2 internal errors

+Alert2 automatically defines an alert, `alert2.error`.
+This alert uses your default settings.
+It fires and will notify you of problems in your configuration file as well as if Alert2 internally encounters a problem.
+If you don't want to be notified of errors like these, an option, `skip_internal_errors`, is available.
+One reason this alert is important is because if Alert2 itself encounters a problem, you may stop receiving alerts for things you do care about.
+So in a sense, this alert is at least as important as your most important alert.

 ## Configuration